LuciMcD/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+Error received: "2024-05-10 09:55:33,094 - ERROR - ERROR while P3 inserting pet Emma: database is locked"

 ### Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+The "database is locked" error occurs when another connection is already accessing the database.
 - Once a process fails, it crashes the main process and everything stops.

 ### Deadlock